bee344/asset-hub-examples/README.md

 Asset Hub will use DOT as its native currency.
 Users can transfer DOT from the Relay Chain into Asset Hub and use it natively, and to the Relay Chain Asset Hub back to the Relay Chain for staking, governance, or any other activity.

+Note that you can use the same addresses (except [pure proxies](https://wiki.polkadot.network/docs/learn-proxies-pure#anonymous-proxy-pure-proxy)!) on Asset Hub that you use on the Relay Chain.
+The [SS58 encodings](https://wiki.polkadot.network/docs/learn-account-advanced#address-format) are the same; only the chain information (genesis hash, etc.) will change on transaction construction.

 ### Running a Polkadot Asset Hub node

 Using Asset Hub will require running a parachain node to sync the chain.
 This is very similar to running a Polkadot node, with the addition of some extra flags.
 You can download the latest release of the [`polkadot-parachain` binary](https://github.com/paritytech/polkadot-sdk/releases/latest/) or build it from [source](https://github.com/paritytech/polkadot-sdk/) with the following commands: